-A course must be reviewed and approved by division faculty before origination prelaunch to AP&P through CurricUNET (C-NET).
+A course must be reviewed and approved by division faculty before origination prelaunch to AP&P through eLumen.
 After division approval, origination prelaunch can take place in which case the dean, AP&P representative, articulation officer, librarian, and selected faculty will be notified and will proofread and correct any errors.
 All guidelines are in the AP&P Standards & Practices Handbook available on the AP&P web page.
 When developing or changing a course, information should be consistent with other courses in the discipline or division; review college catalog.
-Consult with dean/director, AP&P representative, Articulation Officer, or AP&P co-chair for assistance with this section.
+Consult with the dean/director, AP&P representative, Articulation Officer, or AP&P co-chair for assistance with this section.

-If developing a noncredit course, which would offer students access to a variety of low or no cost, no credit/units courses, be sure to select the appropriate course categories within CurricUNET.
+If developing a noncredit course, which would offer students access to a variety of low or no cost, no credit/units courses, be sure to select the appropriate course categories within eLumen.
 Noncredit courses are intended to provide students with lifelong learning, and act as an "educational gateway" for future college-level course and career preparation.
-Faculty developing noncredit courses should review the "Process for New Course Development" found in the AP&P Standards & Practices Handbook and read the "Noncredit at a Glance" document posted on AP&P's web page.
-In addition, the Chancellor's Office requires special forms to be filled out and submitted once the course is approved by AP&P and by the Board of Trustees.
+Faculty developing noncredit courses should review the "Process for New Course Development" found in the AP&P Standards & Practices Handbook and read the Noncredit Guidelines on the AP&P web page.
 Noncredit courses cannot be offered until approved by the Chancellor's Office.